 After receiving the BBC Player of the Year award, Salah disclosed that he is working hard to become an all-time best Egyptian footballer.

 “I want to be the best Egyptian ever so I work hard,” he said.

 This desire appears to be the morale behind the 25-year-old’s incredible form in the past few years and specifically in the past year.
-Recall that prior to joining Liverpool, Salah scored 15 goals and made 11 others as he helped Roma finish second in Serie A – their best league placing in seven years!
+Recall that prior to joining Liverpool, Salah scored 15 goals and helped 11 others as he helped Roma finish second in Serie A – their best league placing in seven years.

 Among other several accolades he garnered in the past year, Salah won Liverpool’s official Goal and Player of the Month for August and September.
-Considering his impressive and consistent form, his former club Roma had congratulated him for winning the title for the rest of the year.
+Considering his impressive and consistent form, his former club Roma had congratulated him for his various accomplishments.

 — AS Roma English (@ASRomaEN) September 5, 2017